Xata/vehiclemanager/README.md

 - [ ] Deleting a client without deleting the vehicle leaves undeletable vehicle in the database 😐
 - [ ] There is no validation on the frontend 😔
 - [ ] Error handling is lacking 😑
+- [ ] The JavaScript code could be made more modular
+- [ ] The items in the vehicle table like to shift around with each reload

 ### Feature Wishlist

 This is what I plan on implementing in the near future:
+- [ ] Make the JavaScript code prettier
+- [ ] Add unit tests
 - [ ] Error Handling
 - [ ] Input Validation
 - [ ] Deployable Docker container 🐳
 - [ ] Login Page
 - [ ] HTTPS instead of HTTP
+- [ ] Add part lists and repair tickets to track repairs on the vehicles
+- [ ] Implement dependency security for the project

 ## Getting Started